-- 1. Planning applications which can reasonably be expected to result in additional motor vehicle journeys post-completion should provide the following information at an appropriate level of detail to allow a robust assessment of the impact of the proposal on air quality and levels of pollution: - a.
+- 1. Planning applications which can reasonably be expected to result in a significant number of additional motor vehicle journeys post-completion should provide the following information at an appropriate level of detail to allow a robust assessment of the impact of the proposal on air quality and levels of pollution: - a.
 A Transport Assessment (or Statement); - b.
 A full or outline Delivery and Servicing Management Plan (DSMP); - c.
 An Air Quality Assessment;